nickp60/fcid/README.md

 > Disclaimer: this is not a replacement for proper sequencing run tracking.
 > Disclaimer: PRs welcome to fill gaps!
 Instrument IDs are less reliable as those are often changed by the sequencing center.

+> Got ONT data?
+Their flowcells do not follow a naming convention, but they can look up flowcells internally; contact them via the support page on their website.

 ## Installation